 The Three Way Switch

-An understanding of the way the three-way switch works is important for the understanding of how this switching circuit works.
+As we get started, an understanding of the way the three-way switch works is important to know how this switching circuit works.
 We’ll try to explain it in the best we can without getting too technical.

 Your three-way switch is a two-stage switch, which means it’s two switches in one.
 This two-stage idea might make more sense if you look at Figure 1.
 Figure 1 is an image of a standard three-way switch.